 The death of a teenager is beyond words, and even those like painful and tragic do not come remotely close to the stunned place-beyond-language.
 That’s what I was thinking as I listened to as the Fellas, which is what they’ve called themselves for years, as they woke me with 3am laughter from the living room.

-I could picture them out there: Big gangly brand-new college students, possibly drinking cheap beer, and most certainly leaving socks and food remnants all over.
-I kept still, head on pillow, and listened.
+I could picture them out there: Big gangly brand-new college students, possibly drinking cheap beer and most certainly leaving socks and food remnants all over.
+I kept still, head on the pillow, and listened.

 I woke to the sound of my son and his friends in the other room